greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/how-to-respond-to-tickets_1_1.md

 ---
 title: How to Respond to Tickets
 category: Handling tickets
 description: Advice for providing human, helpful responses to support tickets to improve customer experience and excellence
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/how-to-respond-to-tickets_1_1/
+linkTitle: How to Respond to Tickets
+type: docs
 ---

 ## How to respond to a ticket